Updated June 16, 2017

 Disclosure: Some of the links below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.
 Learn more here

 168 Hours: You Have More Time Than You Think

-This book changed how I think about time, and the choices I have as a mom.
+When I read 168 Hours for the first time, it changed how I think about time, and the choices I have as a mom.
 I read it in 2012 while I was working part time from home with two small children and it has ever since been my guiding framework for how I think about time management, priorities, work-life balance, and what kind of commitments I can fit into my life.
 Laura convinced me I could keep working while raising my kids and I’m so glad I did.
 If I had made a different decision back then I would not have seen the personal and professional growth that I’ve been able to experience over the past 5 years, even alongside having two more children.

 Wild at Heart: Discovering the Secret of a Man’s Soul

-This book changed my marriage.
+When I read Wild At Heart, it changed my marriage.
 Actually I read it before I got married, but I’m so glad I did because it changed how I view men and marriage and prepared me for raising boys.
 It’s on my reread list as my boys get older, and as my husband and I move into the next season of life with older children and more opportunities to pursue adventure and be wild at heart.